Twin-S: A Digital Twin for Skull-base Surgery: Experiments and Results

 \subsection{Optical Tracking Accuracy}

 We conduct experiments to evaluate the accuracy of the optical tracker, as its accuracy directly impacts the results of \ours{}.
-Throughout this experiment, we fix the location of the optical tracker.
-We start with mounting 4 optical markers on a 3-axis micrometer stage (\autoref{fig:tracker_eval} (a)).
+Throughout the experiment, we put the optical tracker at a fixed location.
+We mount the optical markers on a 3-axis micrometer stage (\autoref{fig:tracker_eval} (a)).
 For each experiment trial, we individually move 5 mm along the x, y, and z axis in the micrometer stage local coordinate.
-We conduct 3 trials in total, each with a new orientation w.r.t. the optical tracker (\autoref{fig:tracker_eval} (b)).
-The histogram of error is plotted in \autoref{fig:tracker_eval} (c).
-The mean error is $0.02$~mm, with a standard deviation of $0.02$~mm.
-The error is small with little variation.
-Even in the worst-case scenario, the optical tracker has a sub-millimeter error of $0.08$~mm.
+We conduct 3 trials in total, each with a new orientation w.r.t. the optical tracker (\autoref{fig:tracker_eval} (a)).
+The histogram of error is plotted in \autoref{fig:tracker_eval} (b).
+The mean error is $0.02$~mm, with a standard deviation of $0.02$~mm and a maximum error of $0.08$~mm.
+We find the sub-millimeter accuracy of the optical tracker sufficient for our purpose.
+We provide additional evaluation results along each axis and the impact of rotation in Appendix A.